 The whales perform this behavior, slapping their mammoth tales on the surface one to four times, just before diving and bombarding their prey with bubbles, which helps to organize them into schools upon which the whales can more easily feed, Allen said.
 The purpose of the technique, called lobtail feeding, is unclear, but it's possible it helps organize the fish into tighter formations before mealtime, she added.

-Whales learn the technique from other whales that they tend to spend a lot of time with, the study found.
+Learning from peers Whales learn the technique from other whales that they tend to spend a lot of time with, the study found.
 Importantly, the humpback whales didn't appear to learn the technique from their mothers, said Jooke Robbins, a senior scientist at the Provincetown Center for Coastal Studies in Provincetown, Mass., who wasn't involved in the study.
 That makes it easier to conclude that the behavior is socially learned, as opposed to genetically preprogrammed.

 Humpbacks have somewhat loose social structures compared to other whales; youngsters separate from their mothers after two years and don't usually interact with them much after that, Allen said.
 "They have associations that are kind of weak and flexible but even in that situation you can have information that's transmitted in a social context," Robbins said.